PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

+### Schedule a deployment run

-Now everything is set up for us to submit a flow-run to the work pool:
+Now everything is set up for us to submit a flow-run to the work pool.
+Go ahead and run the deployment from the CLI or the UI.

 <div class="terminal">